 To Whom It May Concern,

-I demand that all requests by GE tree company ArborGen, FuturaGene or any other entity to plant or sell GE trees be rejected as GE trees are inherently dangerous and the full extent of their social and ecological risks has not been assessed.
-All plantings of GE trees, whether field trials or plantations, should be prohibited.
+I demand that all requests to plant or sell GE trees be rejected as GE trees are inherently dangerous and the full extent of their social and ecological risks is unknown and cannot properly be assessed.
+All plantings of GE trees, whether in field trials, plantations or forests should be prohibited.